Website Manager

 Risk Management

-Thank you for volunteering.
-Anyone 18 and older involved with youth players must complete the following forms to comply with US Youth/TN State Soccer and Federal/State Laws.
+Anyone 18 and older (including players) holding a position with a team must complete the following forms to comply with US Youth/TN State Soccer and Federal Laws.
+Click each link below.

 >>Medical Release - Each coach must have each player's parent or guardian sign the medical release.
 Coaches are to have this form with them at each game and practice.